21bshwjt/pki-polaris/README.md

 ## build-apicache

 - File called **certexpiry_cachebuilt.ps1** under "build-apicache" folder - **Scheduled tasks Code**.
+- Look the comment sections into that code.
 - Change CA Server name and CA Template names & Template OIDs into the Code as per your env.
 Given a screenshot below.
 <img src="https://github.com/21bshwjt/pki-polaris/blob/ad518d935a95c4d95a8f9103e5d72ca2a09175a0/CA.png" width="700" height="320">